javglex/RunBuddyModular/README.md

 RunBuddy (READ ME AND PROJECT UNDER CONSTRUCTION.
-DO NOT BUILD.)
+FUNCTIONAL BUT DO NOT BUILD.)
 -----

 Offline-first Android application for tracking runs (ktor/room/koin/multi-module/convention-plugins).